-At College you will specialise in a course that you have chosen and study a BTEC, a Diploma or a vocational course.
+At College you will specialise in a course that you have chosen and study a BTEC, a Diploma, T Levels or a vocational course.
 These qualifications are equally respected by universities and are beneficial if you have decided what area you would like to progress in.

 College offers a wide range of specialist courses that you can choose from.
 To find a course that’s right for you, visit one of our upcoming Open Days.

-You will find that College has a more relaxed environment than school.
-There’s no uniform and you’ll be on a first-name basis with your tutors.
+You will find that College has a more relaxed environment than school, as you’ll be on a first-name basis with your tutors.
 As everybody at College is over 16, you will be able to study in a mature atmosphere and will take on responsibility for your own learning.